Constantin-E/spiceTIME/README.md

 # spiceTIME

 - Tasks:
-    1. make static html/css for header and full viewport background
     2. make app class
     3. make list class (can be done before 1. and 2. are ready, I could do that)
     4. make hoverButton class